winglang/polycons/API.md

 ### Process <a name="Process" id="@monadahq/polycons.Process"></a>

-Runtime code with a single entrypoint.
+Runtime code with a named entrypoint.

+Typically this represents code that exists to be run outside of the scope of a `constructs` application.

 #### Initializers <a name="Initializers" id="@monadahq/polycons.Process.Initializer"></a>